 Visual effects and corporate video are not two phrases you might associate with one another.
 After all, it's not often we need to recreate giant robots from the future!

-But used slightly more subtly, visual effects can really help enhance your messaging.
+But used slightly more subtly, adding visual effects as part of video post production can really help enhance your messaging.

 Sometimes they can become the basis for the creative treatment, as we did here for Sainsbury's.